pablo-icm/emm/content/authors/néstor-arandia-gorostidi/_index.md

 ---
 # Display name
-title: Néstor Arandia-Gorostidi
+title: "Néstor Arandia-Gorostidi"

 # Full Name (for SEO)
-first_name: Néstor
+first_name: "Néstor"
-last_name: Arandia-Gorostidi
+last_name: "Arandia-Gorostidi"
 weight: 40

 # Username (this should match the folder name)
 authors:
-- nestor-arandia-gorostidi
+- "nestor-arandia-gorostidi"

 # Is this the primary user of the site?
 superuser: false